FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 the other two cover less frequent cases.

 ### Example Trial Results

-{::comment}

-    TODO-P1: Merge this with Point computations so all trial data is localized.

-{:/comment}

 The following six sets of trial results are selected for the example Search.
 The sets are defined as points in time, describing which Trial Results